 So, why do we often perceive male and female circumcision differently?
 I guess male circumcision, in western culture, is more common and has therefore perhaps become more accepted or, to use the term in the paper, “normalised”.
 FGM is still very much the exception, and most of it does not happen on our doorsteps, so it becomes a cultural problem “out there”.
 Earp suggests sexism and ethnocentrism have key parts to play.

 Male bodies are seen as powerful, resistant to harm and open to testing.
 Female bodies are seen as vulnerable, in need of protection.
 There is thus a “gendered vulnerability” which, yes, might be deemed to be sexist because we see FGM as more of an issue than male circumcision when, in fact, we should condemn both practices for non-medical reasons (and that opens up a whole new debate) among children.

 Me?
 I think I was just ignorant of the facts.
-I still am; there is much more reading – and thinking – to be done, but hopefully, this opens up a debate in people’s minds (or even on the site) which is a small start.
+I still am; there is much more reading – and thinking – to be done, but hopefully, this opens up a debate in people’s minds which is a small start.